Revised and Approved July 28, 2018

 - Prepare and distribute financial statements to the member clubs.

-Section 6 As the Board of Directors, they (the officers), shall see to the welfare of the conference, acting as (the) coordinating committee for any event sponsored by the conference.
+As the Board of Directors, they (the officers), shall see to the welfare of the conference, acting as (the) coordinating committee for an event sponsored by the conference.

 Article VIII – General

-Section 1 Except where specified in these by-laws, all decisions on topics of major importance shall be made by roll call vote and shall require two-thirds (2/3) majority for approval.
-Decision on all other matters shall be by voice vote or show of hands, and shall require a two-thirds (2/3) majority for approval.
+Except where specified in these by-laws, all decisions on topics of major importance shall be made by roll call vote and shall require two-thirds (2/3) majority for approval.
+A decision on all other matters shall be by voice vote or show of hands and shall require a two-thirds (2/3) majority for approval.

-Section 8 It is recommended that Non-Alcoholic, as well as Alcoholic beverages be available at all cocktail parties.
+It is recommended that Non-Alcoholic, as well as Alcoholic beverages, be available at all cocktail parties.
 Also listing of those contents for those who have allergies to certain alcohol.

 Article IX – Amendments